 Applicant Response: The subject site is located on SE Norton Lane at the intersection of SE Stratus Avenue.
-SE Norton Lane, which is classified as a minor collector, provides direct access to Highway 18, which is classified as a major arterial.
-This network of roadways provides adequate access for vehicular traffic serving the proposed development.
+SE Norton Lane, which is classified as a minor collector, provides direct access to Highway

 Yamhill County Transit, Route 2, serves SE Norton Lane with a transit stop located at the intersection of SE Norton Lane and SE Stratus Ave.